Julas-core/accessibot-app/README.md

 Configure secrets in the Infrastructure tab:

-- OpenAIKey
-  - Enables AI-enhanced fixes; otherwise demo suggestions are used
+- **AI Providers** (at least one required for AI features):
+  - OpenAIKey: Enables OpenAI GPT-4o and GPT-4o-mini models
+  - AnthropicKey: Enables Claude 3.5 Sonnet and Haiku models
+  - GoogleKey: Enables Gemini 1.5 Pro and Flash models
 - GitHubToken
   - Enables real repository listing and PR creation; otherwise simulated
 - WebhookSecret
   - Enables GitHub webhook signature validation (X-Hub-Signature-256)

-If secrets are not set, the system gracefully falls back to demo mode.
+If no AI provider secrets are set, the system gracefully falls back to demo mode.

+## Cost Optimization Features

+- **Provider Selection Algorithm**: Automatically chooses the most cost-effective provider based on:
+  - Task complexity (simple tasks use cheaper models)
+  - Provider reliability (success rate tracking)
+  - Current provider availability
+  - Token requirements vs. provider limits

+- **Cost Tracking**: Real-time cost monitoring per provider with total spend visibility

+- **Intelligent Fallback**: Falls back to cheaper providers when premium providers fail

+- **Performance-Based Selection**: Temporarily disables unreliable providers to avoid wasted costs

 ## Extensibility Notes

+- Additional AI providers can be easily added to ai-providers.ts
+- Cost optimization algorithms can be tuned based on usage patterns
+- Provider-specific features (like function calling) can be added per provider
 - Real repository file fetching in webhook-processor.ts can be added using provider APIs
 - Authentication is intentionally omitted; add it only if needed
 - Additional issue detectors can be added to analyzeHTML